Cost of Living in Alaska [2025]

 If you’re moving from out of state, be sure to file a report via the marketplace letting them know that you’ve moved and will need to transfer your coverage or find a new plan.
 If not, you may be subject to a lapse in coverage.

 Overall, light/electricity may be your only non-bundled out-of-pocket utility expense.
-Because we're living in the 21st century, you'll likely need some sort of internet connection and cell phone service, which can tack on another $121 a month to your estimated utility bill.
+You'll likely need some sort of internet connection and cell phone service, which can tack on about $200 or more a month to your estimated utility bill.
+You'll find Internet prices are higher in Alaska because of its remote location, low population density, and the high cost of building and maintaining infrastructure.

 Scenic fall landscape with snow-capped mountains in Denali National Park, Alaska